SteGG200/MySysConfig/README.md

-# cmderConfig
+# Terminal Config
-This is config of cmder terminal
+This is config of terminal